MemDawg26/Programs/README.md

     weighted avg       0.98      0.98      0.98     16498

 As we can see, there was very slight improvement in accuracy on train2.py.
-While it may not make much of a difference, I opted to use this model for scam_app.py, which we will now get into.
+While it may not make much of a difference, I opted to use this model for scam_app.py, which we will get into in a second.
+But firs, it must be said that this model, obviously, is not perfect.
+This is has become especially apparent as I copy and paste emails from my junk mail into the testing application.
+A job that is being advertised as earning you $450 per for 1-3 hours of work should raise flags for anyone, but the model does not see that because it is influenced by more powerful words.

 ## Building spam_app.py
 You may have noticed in both train.py and train2.py that there is a section of code at the bottom that